-The book looks at different ways that expectations of positive thinking with no room for anything else are actually harming our society.
+The book looks at how expectations of positive thinking, with no room for anything else, are actually harming our society.
 The author doesn’t use the term toxic positivity, but she’s talking about the same kind of thing.

-The first area of focus in the book is breast cancer, and reading it I couldn’t help but think Abigail of No Half Measures.
-The author writes about how mainstream culture not only normalizes breast cancer but even tries to turn it into a positive thing.
+The first area of focus is breast cancer.
+The author writes about how mainstream culture not only normalizes breast cancer, but even tries to turn it into a positive thing.
 She observes that “in the seamless world of breast cancer culture… cheerfulness is required, dissent a kind of treason.”
 She also points out how problematic it is that within breast cancer culture, survival is treated as though it depends primarily on one’s attitude, adding that “the sugar-coating of cancer can exact a dreadful cost.”

 Another chapter focuses on workplace culture, where “the penalty of non-conformity is going up, from the possibility of job loss and failure to social shunning and complete isolation.”